2005:

 1917:

-Roy O. Disney (brother of Walt) begins his naval training at Great Lakes Naval Training Station, located north of Chicago, Illinois.
+Roy O. Disney (one of Walt's older brothers) begins his naval training at Great Lakes Naval Training Station, located north of Chicago, Illinois.

-(He had enlised in the Navy June 22.)
+(He had enlised in the Navy back on June 22.)

 2004: